Other

 Containing the Problem and Closing the Loop

 Layered process audit systems are only truly effective when they integrate action, analysis and improvements.
 If an audit area does not pass, the auditor conducting the audit should record their finding, and immediately take steps to prevent potentially defective products from getting out the door – containing the problem.
-Usually a corrective action can be anticipated, and even taken immediately by the auditor.
+Usually corrective action can be anticipated, and even taken immediately by the auditor.
 Many corrective actions, however, are more complex and involve other people.

 The LPA system should account for this, track the assignment of the corrective action, and follow it through to completion – closing the loop on quality.
 Robust LPA systems capture all of this information and make it readily available for later analysis.
 A good system will highlight problem areas and help management recognize improvement opportunities.